Did you know that a single intercepted email could expose sensitive data and disrupt your business?

 What Does Intercepting Emails Mean?

-Email interception occurs when unauthorised individuals access, modify, or delete emails during transmission or while stored on servers, often undetected.
+Email interception occurs when unauthorised individuals access, modify, or delete emails during transmission or while stored on servers, often without the sender or recipient realising.

 How Do You Know If Your Emails Are Being Intercepted?

-Signs include unusual account activity, emails marked as read without your action, or unauthorised changes to settings—monitor these to spot issues early.
+Signs include unusual account activity, emails marked as read without your action, or unauthorised changes to settings - monitoring these can help you spot issues early.

 What Are the Risks of Email Interception?